strozfriedberg/ntfs-linker/README.md

 The "folder" path is the calculated path to the parent directory, and the "Path" column is the calculated path to the MFT record number if available.

+NTFS-Linker tracks through time what each record's parent is.
+For events where a recordnum and a parent recordnum can be recovered, it's possible that, in ntfs-linker's current conception of the file system, these records are unrelated!
+In this case the "Folder" and "Full Path" columns of the event will be mismatched.
+Generally, the "Folder" will represent the path to the parent folder where the event occurred, and "Full Path" will represent the path to the file which NTFS-Linker previously thoguht was at that record.

 #### Anchor and Event Ordering
 While the exact order of `$LogFile` and `$UsnJrnl` events individually is known, the combined ordering is not.
 They must be ordered according to the event timestamps, but NTFS-Linker places more confidence in